Therapy Billing

 Therefore, if you are only using one CPT code, record the number of minutes for that intervention and convert it to billable units accordingly.

-Here is an easy-to-use table to convert the amount of time spent with the patient into billable units:
+Here is easy-to-use table to convert the amount of time spent with the patient into billable units:

 Time Delivered | Billable Units |